 The value of the scholarship shall be $1,500 for one year or such amount as the Selection Committee may determine from time to time.

-The Richard Hays Foundation Dean of Medicine Australian Aboriginal and Torres Strait Islander Bursary shall be open to competition among applicants who:
+The Richard Hays Foundation Dean of Medicine Bursary shall be open to competition among applicants who:

 The Selection Criteria are:

-Applications must be submitted on the official application form no later than 31 March of the year in which the award is to be made.
+Applications must be submitted on the official application form no later than 31 March in the year in which the award is to be made.

 Applicants must submit with the official form, where appropriate: